Care for the Mind Amid Chronic Diseases: An Interpretable AI Approach Using IoT: Literature Review

-As wearable devices become ubiquitous, motion sensors, such as accelerometers and gyroscopes, have attracted extensive research attention to collect high-fidelity, real-time motion data for intelligent chronic disease management.
-Table \ref{tb:healthsensing} summarizes recent health sensing studies.
-These studies typically recruit a cohort of patients to conduct walking tests, whose sample sizes range from 12 to 683 participants \citep{coelln_quantitative_2019}.
-During a walking test, a participant is instructed to walk for a certain distance while his or her walking signals are recorded by motion sensors.
-Using walking sensor data as the input, existing studies have applied machine and deep learning methods, such as convolutional neural networks (CNNs), support vector machines (SVMs), and random forests (RFs), to predict the occurrence and severity of chronic diseases.

-While the prediction of chronic diseases, such as Parkinson's disease (PD) and diabetes, deserve research attention in the health sensing discipline, mental care is equally critical to chronic care.
-This is because irritating physical symptoms and tedious long-term disease management cause serious mental complications.
-Studies have shown that clinically significant depressive disturbances occur in 40-50\% of chronic disease patients \citep{reijnders_systematic_2008}.
-Despite such a high rate of occurrence, depression is treatable and recovery is possible \citep{marsh_depression_2013}.
-On the flip side, if depression is left untreated, its impact could extend far beyond mental symptoms, including greater functional disability, faster physical and cognitive deterioration, increased mortality, poorer quality of life, and increased caregiver distress \citep{marsh_depression_2013}.
-In this study, \textit{we aim to predict the occurrence of depression for chronic disease patients using motion sensor data.}
+This study belongs to health IS research that collects high-fidelity, real-time sensing data for intelligent chronic disease management.
+Studies in this area typically recruit 12 to 683 patients to conduct walking tests \citep{coelln_quantitative_2019}, during which a participant is instructed to walk for a certain distance while his or her walking signals are recorded by motion sensors.
+Appendix \ref{apd:health_sensing_lit} summarizes recent health sensing studies related to our study.
+While the detection of chronic diseases, such as Parkinson's disease (PD) and diabetes, deserves research attention in the health sensing discipline, mental care is equally critical to chronic care.
+This is because irritating physical symptoms and tedious long-term disease management cause serious mental complications, leading to depression among 40-50\% of chronic disease patients \citep{reijnders_systematic_2008}.
+If left untreated, depression's impact could lead to greater functional disability, faster physical and cognitive deterioration, increased mortality, poorer quality of life, and increased caregiver distress \citep{marsh_depression_2013}.
+In this study, \textit{we aim to detect the occurrence of depression for chronic disease patients using motion sensor data.}